Albertik/notion-rss/README.md

 # notion-rss
-Get RSS feeds in notion.so daily
+Get RSS feeds in notion.so daily (test)

 ## Overview
 notion-rss lets you manage and retrieve all your RSS feeds in Notion.so.